alexandrefrancois/alexandrefrancois.github.io/Oscillators/index.md

 Feed the audio from the microphone to a resonator.
 Visualize the resulting amplitude at all phases, estimate the observed frequency, calculate corresponding Doppler velocity.

-The same tool is offered with both the Swift (manually managed memory with unsafe pointers) and C++ implementations, suitable for perfoemance comparison purposes.
+The same tool is offered with both the Swift (manually managed memory with unsafe pointers) and C++ implementations, suitable for performance comparison purposes.

 <img src="assets/images/resonator-full-scaling.png" alt="Resonator tool" width="300"/>

-**Target Frequency**: the *desired* resonant frequency, adjust with the wheel control (drag the wheel to adjust the value, tap on the wheel to cycle through the gears/speeds).
+**Target Frequency**: the *desired* resonant frequency, adjust with the wheel control (drag the wheel to adjust the value, double-tap on the wheel to cycle through the gears/speeds).

 **Resonant frequency**: the *actual* resonant frequency, i.e. the closest frequency that corresponds to a period length that is a multiple of the sample duration (dictated by the sampling rate of the signal).